 Sl.
-No. Case Citation and Name Date Bail Given Judge Remarks from Court's Judgement 1.
-BAIL APPLN.
-3411/2022 Ashu Gautam vs State and Anr.
-15/12/2022 YES Dinesh Kumar Sharma The Court held that the prosecutrix had visited the hotel with the accused several times, and that they "chose to have a consensual relationship without marriage for a considerable period of time."
-2. BAIL APPLN 3294/2021 Ritesh @ Ritesh Anand @ Ritesh Choudhary vs The State & Anr.
-24/05/2022 NO Rajnish Bhatnagar Allegations of rape, including through forced intoxication.
+No. Sl.
+No. Case Citation and Name Date Bail Given Judge Remarks from Court's Judgement 2 BAIL APPLN 3294/2021 Ritesh @ Ritesh Anand @ Ritesh Choudhary v.
+The State & Anr.
+24/05/2022 ON Rajnish Bhatnagar Allegations of rape, including through forced intoxication.
 The Court held that the victim had explained the sequence of events in a very detailed and graphic manner.
 Further, the delay in registration of the FIR and the veracity of her statements was a matter for trial.
 To the argument of the defence that it was clearly consensual, the Court referred to her statement that they were 'friends' and on talking terms, which did not necessarily imply anything more.
 This is a curious case where the Court consciously stayed away from appreciating the strength of any evidence or the defences raised, but still provided no grounds relevant to the grant of bail.
-All things considered, it seemed to deny bail because it took the prosecution's case at face value.
-3. BAIL APPLN 1647/2021 Mohd.
-Aamir vs State (NCT of Delhi) 26/04/2022 YES Rajnish Bhatnagar Allegations of rape by the victim's husband and brother- in-law.
+All things considered, it seemed to deny bail because it took the prosecution's case at face value. с, BAIL APPLN 1647/2021 Mohd.
+Aamir v.
+State (NCT of Delhi) 26/04/2022 YES Rajnish Bhatnagar Allegations of rape by the victim's husband and brother-in-law.
 The Court held that the victim and her husband had a matrimonial dispute which was evident from the record.
 Further, she had refused internal examination, and there was no evidence of external injuries despite allegations of 'brutal rape'.
 Appeared to be an off-shoot of the matrimonial dispute.
 4. BAIL APPLN.
-3002/2021 Rohan Chaturvedi @ Rohan Chobey vs State of NCT of Delhi 08/04/2022 NO Anu Malhotra The Court laid out and examined the evidence on record, and on a detailed appreciation of the evidence, held that there was no ground for bail.
+3002/2021 Rohan Chaturvedi @ Rohan Chobey v.
+State of NCT of Delhi 08/04/2022 ON Anu Malhotra The Court laid out and examined the evidence on record, and on a detailed appreciation of the evidence, held that there was no ground for bail.
 No grounds relevant to bail were referred to.

-5. BAIL APPLN.
-1112/2021 Akshay Rawat vs The State, Govt. of N.C.T. of Delhi 22/03/2022 YES Subramonium Prasad The Court pointed to evidence of monetary transactions involving the prosecutrix, and stated that there was an FIR against her for committing extortion and falsely implicating the accused in a 'honey trapping' case.
+SI.
+No. Sl.
+No. Case Citation and Name Date Bail Given Judge Remarks from Court's Judgement ب BAIL APPLN.
+1112/2021 Akshay Rawat v.
+The State, Govt. of N.C.T. of Delhi 22/03/2022 YES Subramonium Prasad The Court pointed to evidence of monetary transactions involving the prosecutrix, and stated that there was an FIR against her for committing extortion and falsely implicating the accused in a 'honey trapping' case.
 It remarked that questions regarding rape, honey trapping, etc. can only be decided at trial.
-The accused worked in the Indian Army, had roots in society and was unlikely to flee.
-6. BAIL APPLN 3543/2021 Parveen Kumar vs The State 17/01/2022 YES Subramonium Prasad Allegations that the accused had promised to marry the prosecutrix and had then raped her on several occasions.
+The accused worked in the Indian Army, had roots in society and was unlikely to flee. ف BAIL APPLN 3543/2021 Parveen Kumar v.
+The State 17/01/2022 YES S30ubramonium Prasad Allegations that the accused had promised to marry the prosecutrix and had then raped her on several occasions.
 The Court held that the physical relationship under promise of marriage was consensual, and that the question of whether consent was given under misconception or not would be determined at trial.
 The accused had roots in society, and was not likely to influence the prosecutrix since they were of similar social standing.